pallets/flask/docs/config.rst

-This first loads the configuration from the `yourapplication.default_settings` module and then overrides the values with the contents of the file the :envvar:`YOURAPPLICATION_SETTINGS` environment variable pointing to.
+This first loads the configuration from the `yourapplication.default_settings` module and then overrides the values with the contents of the file the :envvar:`YOURAPPLICATION_SETTINGS` environment variable points to.
 This environment variable can be set on Linux or OS X with the export command in the shell before starting the server::